hashicorp/terraform-provider-consul/docs/resources/peering_token.md

 - `meta` (Map of String) Specifies KV metadata to associate with the peering.
 This parameter is not required and does not directly impact the cluster peering process.
 - `partition` (String)
+- `server_external_addresses` (List of String) The addresses for the cluster that generates the peering token.
+Addresses take the form {host or IP}:port.
+You can specify one or more load balancers or external IPs that route external traffic to this cluster's Consul servers.

 ### Read-Only